JGrotex/tci-extensions/extensions/Scripting/readme.md

 ```go
 feedback := input / 2
 ```
-<i>^ eval support only simple calculations, and loops, but no 'if', so I recomment to stick with just calculations.</i>
+> <i>^ Eval support only simple calculations, and loops, but no 'if', so I recommend to stick with just calculations.</i>

 <hr>
 <sub><b>Note:</b> more TCI Extensions can be found here: https://tibcosoftware.github.io/tci-awesome/ </sub>